omarkamal62/building-task/README.md

 buildings to those users.

 ### the application cycle

+### The main screen of the app
-(FIRST) You will find a dropdown that has all the users, so you can select among them and see the buildings for each one. like the photo.
+You will find a dropdown that has all the users, so you can select among them and see the buildings for each one. like the photo.

 ![Screenshot (344)](https://github.com/omarkamal62/building-task/assets/49999117/45419ac5-f97e-4820-b56d-069a7542e27a)

+### Selecting a user.

 (SECOND) After selecting a user if that user has some buildings the screen will be split up to two parts, the left part is the list of the buildings that this user has in the system. the second part will be the map for this location.